lmnaslimited/lmnas-cms-blog/README.md

 # A statically generated blog example using Next.js and Strapi

-This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Strapi](https://strapi.io/) as the data source.
+This example POC of LUM with Strapi, Couldinary and Next.js's
 ## Demo

 [https://next-blog-strapi.vercel.app/](https://next-blog-strapi.vercel.app/)